MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 |Reproduced from _Szegedy et al., (2013)_|

 Recall that deep learning classifiers generally output predictions via a _logit_ representation -- the unnormalised log probabilties of the predicted class label.
-The networks actual prediction is thus the class with maximum probability, so the prediction is index of the entry in the vector of logits that has the largest value.
+The network's actual prediction is thus the class with maximum probability, so the prediction is index of the entry in the vector of logits that has the largest value.
 Its confidence will be greater the larger the differece is between that largest value and the rest.
 So, to fool a classifier into outputing the adversary's chosen prediction, the name of the game is diminishing the logit value of the true class and increasing the logit value of the target class.

-The most standard attacks on deep learning models assume _white box_ access -- the adversary has access to the models architecture and parameters.
+The most standard attacks on deep learning models assume _white box_ access -- the adversary has access to the model's architecture and parameters.
 This means that the distortion can be found by the adversary by simple optimisation -- find the distortion that maximally boosts the chosen logit output, while also trying to keep the distortion's magnitude relatively small (either by penalising it to a chosen degree or constraining it to fall within some range).

 ## Adversarial Attacks on Deep Generative Models